 Fee Payment Flexibility:

-tokens or the native token by introducing a boolean flag or parameter (e.g., _payNative
+Allow users to choose between paying fees in LINK tokens or the native token by introducing a boolean flag or parameter (e.g., _payNative) in the _buildCCIPMessage function.

-function to include an option for native token fee payment.
+Implementation: Modify the _buildCCIPMessage function to include an option for native token fee payment.

-e.g you can pass _payNative ? address(0) : address(linkToken)
+e.g you can pass _payNative ? address(0) : address(linkToken) in _buildCCIPMessage like below

-And then in building ccip message you can set feeToken: feeTokenAddress
+And then in building ccip message you can set feeToken: feeTokenAddress.

 The contest is live.
 Earn rewards by submitting a finding.